 2. Shepperd’s Dell

 It’s still possible to find hidden gems in the world, and Shepperd’s Dell is one of them.
 Most people driving by on the highway don’t realize that this is actually a waterfall and therefore pass by it.
 Don’t do that.
-Take the time to stop, walk down the short path, and admire this scenic falls that you’ll likely have to yourself.
+Take the time to stop, walk down the short path, and admire these scenic falls that you’ll likely have to yourself.

 Comprising two falls, upper and lower, the total height of Shepperd’s Dell is 220 feet, both tumbling into Young’s Creek.
 The trail to the falls is considered easy at .2 miles in length.
 There are no other trails in this area, so this will be a brief stop along the way.